 I have experience working with a wide range of needs which include: bereavement, anxiety, depression, work related stress, sexual assault and rape, childhood sexual abuse, childhood trauma, symptoms of PTSD, low self-esteem, mental breakdown, relationship breakdown and dilemmas, chronic illness, chronic pain, bulimia, relationship dilemmas, difficulties with career decisions, infertility, infant loss.
 My qualifications and certificates are listed below.

-Personal experience has been a vast resource for learning also: I am well placed to work with the problems of living as an ex-pat; professional and personal issues of artists and creatives; problems associated with raising children with chronic medical conditions; with pregnancy loss and reproductive trauma.
+Personal experience has been a vast resource for learning also: I am well placed to work with the problems of living as an ex-pat; professional and personal issues of artists and creatives; problems associated with raising children with chronic medical conditions; and with pregnancy loss and reproductive trauma.

 Bsc (Soc Sci) Hons Psychology (University of Southampton)

 Certificate in Trauma Counselling (Wealden College) with Joanna Beazley Richards

 Diploma in Hypnotherapy (Hampshire School of Hypnotherapy)

 Level 1 Certificate Person-Centred Arts Therapy including Skills with Dinah Brown

 Level 1 Emotion-Focused Psychotherapy (University of Strathclyde) with Robert Elliot